Robert A. Good Honor Society

 Students who fulfill the application criteria are encouraged to self-nominate by completing an online application, providing a CV, a personal statement and one letter of support.
 Membership is competitive with anticipated maximum inductees no greater than 20% of a given graduating class.

-Criteria that determines if the student can apply for consideration of induction.
+Criteria that determine if the student can APPLY for consideration of induction.

-Scholarly projects are encouraged in all fields, including but not limited to biomedical research, innovation, education, the arts, creative endeavors and service-oriented projects.
-Projects should contribute towards improving medical attitudes, health outcomes and the advancement of medicine.
+Scholarly projects are encouraged in all fields, including but not limited to biomedical research, innovation, education, the arts, creative endeavors, and service-oriented projects.
+Projects should contribute to improving medical attitudes, health outcomes, and the advancement of medicine.

-Qualifying scholarship must include achievements in both of the following categories to be considered:
+Qualifying scholarship must include achievements done while enrolled in MCOM in both of the following categories:

 Minimum one (1) item

-2. Innovation Patent, Copyright or Grant for Scholarly Work/Service Endeavor
+2. Innovation Patent, Copyright, or Grant awarded for Scholarly Work/Service Endeavor

 Minimum two (2) items which may be from the same option

-1. Two (2) 1st author abstract presented as Oral or Poster presentation(s) at a National or International Meeting (Local presentations do not qualify i.e. USF Research Day, Moffitt Symposium)
+1. Four (4) 1st author abstract accepted as Oral or Poster presentation(s) at a National or International Meeting (Local meetings do not qualify i.e. USF Research Day, Moffitt Symposium)

 2. Book Chapter(s)

-3. Development of Service Initiative or Educational Module* that has led to a scholarly product
+3. Development of a Service Initiative or Educational Module* that has led to a scholarly product

-• Product can be a poster, oral presentation or paper (a MedEdPORTAL* publication is acceptable)
+*Product can be a poster, oral presentation, grant, or paper (a MedEdPORTAL publication is acceptable)

 Students who fulfill the Application Criteria are encouraged to self-nominate by completing an online application, providing a Personal Statement, current CV, and one (1) letter of support.